-HMOs are usually properties in which unrelated people share facilities such as the kitchen or bathroom.
+HMOs are usually properties where three or more unrelated people share facilities such as a kitchen or bathroom.

 Some HMOs must be licensed.
 Check that your landlord has the correct licence.
 Landlords of licensed HMOs / houses must by law give tenants a statement of the terms on which they live in the property.